ziyao233/limine/PROTOCOL.md

 ```

 The response indicates which paging mode was actually enabled by the bootloader.
-Kernels must be prepared to handle cases where the provided paging mode is
+Executables must be prepared to handle cases where the provided paging mode is
 not supported.

 #### x86-64